 Take photographs of the site once you finish the cleaning job.
 Also, take video footage of every corner of the house.
 You can send it to your landlord as evidence that the property is being returned in top shape, though it’s not mandatory unless any disputes arise.

 It could help tremendously if you have pictures taken of the property during the handover.
-That way, you won’t be held liable for damages that predated the tenancy agreement.
+That way, you won’t be liable for damages that predate the tenancy agreement.
 If you also made an inventory of all the appliances and furniture provided by the landlord when the tenancy began, please keep it at arm’s reach, just in case.

 Finally, if you find it impossible to perform end-of-tenancy cleaning due to time or money constraints, you could still try to negotiate with your landlord.
 If the talks go well, he may allow you to leave the place as it is.
 However, it would be best to consider this as a last recourse when all else fails.
 It might be easy if you are generally on good terms with the property owner, though you wouldn’t want to push it too hard.